 Real Fábrica de Macharaviaya (Málaga)

 Revenues from the sales of playing cards in Central and South America had been a state monopoly since 1552, in the reign of Felipe II, who had issued a decree setting out the terms by which it was to be regulated.
 Packs were to be sold in paper wrappers tied with string and officially stamped.
 Officers were appointed to be in charge of ensuring the business was run correctly.
-To begin with cards destined for the Americas were manufactured solely in Mexico but due to irregular production as well as illegal imports (probably Italian) new orders were given in 1777 that they should also be produced in Spain.
+To begin with cards destined for the Americas were manufactured solely in Mexico but due to irregular production as well as illegal imports (probably Italian) new orders were given that they should be produced in Spain.

 The date of closure of the Macharaviaya factory is reckoned to be around 1800.